LogtalkDotOrg/logtalk3/manuals/sources/userman/installing.rst

 Prolog compiler
 ~~~~~~~~~~~~~~~

-Logtalk requires a backend Prolog compiler supporting official and de
+Logtalk requires a :term:`backend Prolog compiler` supporting official and
-facto standards.
+de facto standards.
 Capabilities needed by Logtalk that are not defined in
 the official ISO Prolog Core standard include:

 -  access to predicate properties